 Season’s Restaurant and Organic Garden

 For our award-winning restaurant, Season’s at Highland Lake, we make certain we use the most natural and organic processes and suppliers possible.
 Our 2-acre organic garden provides the freshest in-season ingredients possible for use in our restaurant, combined with utilizing the richest produce this area has to offer from our local suppliers.
+We use compostable take-out containers and straws.
 All of Highland Lake Inn & Resort uses composting as well as a drip irrigation system from our 40 acre lake to water the organic garden.
 In addition to this, Season’s at Highland Lake participates in the sustainable seafood program to ensure that the seafood we purchase was not harvested in environmentally damaging ways.

 In-Room Environmental Practices

 Keeping Flat Rock beautiful, all of our facilities are strictly non-smoking.
 We use “Save Our Planet” signage in all of our rooms to encourage guests to use their towels multiple times before housekeeping picks them up to clean.
 We utilize bulk amenities dispensers for soaps and shampoos that eliminates the need and waste from small plastic bottles.
 Low flow shower heads and adjustable toilet valves are used in the rooms to cut down on wasted water.
 Biodegradable products are used for room cleaning and no phosphates are used in our laundry.
-Motion sensor technology is being used throughout the property to lessen energy waste in unused rooms, as well as the use of compact fluorescent bulbs whenever possible.
+Motion sensor technology is being used throughout the property to lessen energy waste in unused rooms and at vending machines, as well as the use of LED bulbs whenever possible.
+We have eliminated the use of plastic bags in our in-room trash cans.

 Other Energy Saving Practices